commonality/getting-started-inner-source/docs/maintainer-guide/issues.md

 ## 1. Always build community

-Here are things to keep in mind:
+Issues are _contributions_, so always keep in mind:

 ### 1.1.
 Be nice